A Recovery Model

 Depending on her own needs, residents can also participate in health and fitness activities and are also encouraged spiritually to develop a relationship with God.
 All this aids in facilitating a smooth transition to independent living when the program is completed.

 Work Readiness & Employment

 Vital to ensuring that our women are not drawn back into negative cycles is the process of equipping them to return to mainstream society with the confidence, social and employability skills that they need so they are empowered to find work and develop positive social networks.
-As women progress through the Destiny Haven program, they are encouraged to begin studying or working part time and are supported in this process.
+As women progress through the Destiny Haven program, they are encouraged to begin studying or working part-time and are supported in this process.

 Our social enterprises provide employability skills training opportunities for our residents.
-One of the social enterprises, The Diamond Collection, involves the boutique manufacturing of handmade Belgian chocolates, specialty preserves, handmade jewellery and hand-sewn products.
+One of the social enterprises, The Diamond Collection, involves the boutique manufacturing of handmade Belgian chocolates, speciality preserves, handmade jewellery and hand-sewn products.
 The women in the program are given multiple opportunities to be involved in the creation of the products that we sell – including all aspects of creating, packaging and selling the products at special events and markets.
 The women in the program experience training in hospitality, retail, hostessing and waitressing.

 The other social enterprise is a tourism accommodation business, Valley View Luxury Retreat.
-The women in our program are given opportunity to be part of the housekeeping team and as they progress through the program, they become leaders of the team.
+The women in our program are given the opportunity to be part of the housekeeping team and as they progress through the program, they become leaders of the team.
 They are provided with a professional reference at the completion of the program for their efforts.